Food

 Feral cats are known to be skilled hunters and are often blamed for the decline of bird populations in certain areas.

 While it’s true that feral cats hunt and kill birds, the extent of their impact on bird populations is still a debate among researchers.
-Some studies suggest that feral cats are responsible for the deaths of millions of birds each year, while others argue that other factors, such as habitat loss and climate change, may be more significant contributors to bird declines.
+Some studies suggest that feral cats are responsible for the deaths of millions of birds yearly, while others argue that other factors, such as habitat loss and climate change, may be more significant contributors to bird declines.

 The impact of feral cats on bird populations can vary depending on the location and the types of birds present.
 In urban areas, feral cats are more likely to prey on birds such as pigeons and house sparrows, which are common in these environments.